-Good design is based on a few fundamental “rules”, I always follow the rules regarding space planning but disregard anything related to actual design.
+Good design is based on a few fundamental “rules”, I always follow the rules regarding space planning but disregard anything related to the actual design.
 Innovation does not come from staying within the box!

 Is there a design trend that really stood out to you in 2018?
 What do you think are the design trends for 2019?

 I tend to be a classicist and rarely follow when certain designs are “trending”.
 I take my design inspirations from what’s tried and true – it just feels right to me.
 That said, I think classic designs can and should have a bit of whimsy to them.
-But overall, classic beats “on trend” every time.
+But overall, classic beats are “on trend” every time.